AES-Outreach/Fall-2022-Coop-Interviews/FRONTEND/README.md

 The API for MFA code validation will be available at `https://coop-interview.outstem.io/`

-Details on this API will be available in the resources section.
+Details on this API will be available in the Testing API Documentation section.

 ## Requirements

 *The styling for this challenge is up to you, feel free to use any UI libraries*

-This challenge has multiple goals that increase in level of difficulty.
-Implement as many of these goals as you are able to
+This challenge has multiple goals that increase in level of difficulty, implement as many of these goals as you are able to.

 ### Goal 1: Basic input field with validation
 - For this goal, implement a basic input field that only accepts 6 digit numbers